SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/usercontrols/soarchivecontrol/add-button-to-footer.md

 ---
 title: pb_usercontrol_archive_footer
-description: Adding a button to the archive footer
+description: How to add a button to the archive footer
 author: Tony Yates
 so.date: 06.24.2016
 keywords: